 Accounts receivable - Accounts receivable are stated at the amount management expects to collect.
-Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual balances.
+Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual balances, historical experience, current conditions and reasonable and supportable forecasts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and credit to accounts receivable.
-Management's estimate of the allowance for doubtful accounts was \$3,000 as of September 30, 2023 and 2022.
+Management's estimate of the allowance for expected credit losses was \$3,000 as of September 30, 2024 and 2023.

-Contributions and grants receivable - Contributions receivable represent unconditional promises to give (pledges) that are acknowledged in writing by donating parties prior to September 30 but not transmitted to the Council until after that date.
+Contributions and grants receivable - Contributions and grants receivable represent unconditional promises to give (pledges) that are acknowledged in writing by donating parties prior to fiscal year-end but not transmitted to the Council until after that date.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 Unconditional promises to give that are to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using interest rates determined by management, applicable to the years in which the promises are received.
 Amortization of the discounts is included in contribution support.
 The carrying amount of contributions receivable is reduced by a valuation allowance that reflects management's best estimate of amounts that will not be collected.
-Management's estimate of the allowance for doubtful accounts was \$100,000 as of September 30, 2023 and 2022.
-One pledge made up 15% and one grantor made up 22% of contributions and grants receivable as of September 30, 2023.
-Three pledges receivable made up 75% of contributions and grants receivable as of September 30, 2022.
+Management's estimate of current expected credit losses was \$100,000 as of September 30, 2024 and 2023.
+Two pledges made up 23% and four grantors made up 75% of contributions and grants receivable as of September 30, 2024.